EcoExtreML/STEMMUS_SCOPE_Processing/docs/installation_instructions.md

 be stored within WSL.
 Make sure that `WorkDir` in the model config file is set correctly.

-## Create pystemmusscope conda environment
+## Create pystemmusscope conda environment [optional]

-If a conda environment is needed, run the commands below in a terminal:
+If a conda environment is needed, for example, on Snellius, run the commands below in a terminal:

 ```sh
 # Download and install Mamba on linux